 You can always find someone who is able to solve your IT problem.
 A huge number of diverse and practical iOS or Android app tutorials can be found on the web.
+For example, on this blog, in the “tutorials” category.
 Remember to be confident.
 Do not be afraid to ask questions.
 Dig deep into a topic that interests you, until you understand it completely.

 5. Social networking; meaning, people!

 The community surrounding IT organizes many free events during which iOS or Android programmers with several years of practice in mobile app development talk about their work and answer pervasive novice questions: “I want to be a programmer.
 Where do I start?”
 This is an ideal opportunity to exchange experiences and find an internship or job in your dream company.

 How to become a programmer?
 It’s your turn!